sparadiso/machine-labs-soln/README.md

 # machine_learning_hw: Take-home ML project
 ## Objective
-Build a model to predict forces experienced by Robots in the system.
+Build a model to predict forces experienced by robots in the system.

 ## Context
 At Machina Labs we use a Robotic Manufacturing System to form metal sheets into desired geometries.
 The manufacturing cell uses two opposing robots R1 and R2, applying pressure onto a metal sheet to deform it.
 The robots move along a path that allows the system to give shape to the metal sheet.